maccath/bash-scripts/README.md

 #Bash Scripts

-A selection of simple but useful bash scripts I use, primarily at work.
+A selection of simple but potentially useful bash scripts I use, primarily at work.
+Items marked with a :warning: require a specific set-up beyond what can be configured here, but they may be of use to you.
+I make no guarantees!

 To configure, please rename the existing `etc/sample.cfg` file to `etc/configuration.cfg` and edit it to fit your own configuration.